IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 TO ADD SOMEWHERE
 - JavaAgreggator
+- LanguageSupporter
 - ~~Explaining the 4 generic types used everywhere~~
 - Explaining engine stuff like the detection executive
+- You should take some time to understand how your AST works

 OVERALL PLAN
 - Update the POM.xml